dunnwithpuns/DnD-Within/README.md

 # DnD Within
-Welcome to my first ever ture coding project!
+Welcome to my first ever solo coding project!

 Have you ever thought, how could I make DMing a game of Dungeons and Dragons even more nerdy?